Best travel eSIM for Malaysia in 2026

 How long is a tourist prepaid SIM valid in Malaysia?

 Under the MCMC's revised Mandatory Standard registered on 26 February 2026, a foreigner's prepaid SIM stays active for up to three months, then terminates automatically.
-Travel-eSIM plan validity is set by each brand and stays pending verification in the plans by brand table.
+Travel-eSIM plan validity is set by each brand and stays a modelled estimate in the plans by brand table.

 Can I use a Malaysia eSIM in Singapore, Thailand or Brunei?